 Thank you once again for your participation, we definitely hope to have you as participants in our upcoming events!

 After a very successful project, the EYCN wants to thank our partner EVONIK and our sponsors BASF Romania and Brenntag Romania for all the help and support they contributed and an amazing cooperation.

-This was the theme of this year’s (2017) edition of Photochimica, the European photography competition for scientific photography.
+This was the theme of last year’s (2017) edition of Photochimica, the European photography competition for scientific photography.
 The submission of photographs has ended and we received 35 photos from participants from 11 countries.

 For the rules and regulations, please visit this link.